GabeScott/standard-works-vault/General Conference/2006 April - Zion in the Midst of Babylon.md

 Of course, there is no particular city today which personifies Babylon.
 Babylon was, in the time of ancient Israel, a city which had become sensual, decadent, and corrupt.
 The principal building in the city was a temple to a false god, which we often refer to as Bel or Baal.

 However, that sensuality, corruption, and decadence, and the worshipping of false gods are to be seen in many cities, great and small, scattered across the globe.
-As the Lord has said: “They seek not the Lord to establish his righteousness, but every man walketh in his own way, and after the image of his own god, whose image is in the likeness of the world” (D&C 1:16).
+As the Lord has said: “They seek not the Lord to establish his righteousness, but every man walketh in his own way, and after the image of his own god, whose image is in the likeness of the world” ([[D&C 1.16|D&C 1:16]]).

-Too many of the people of the world have come to resemble the Babylon of old by walking in their own ways, and following a god “whose image is in the likeness of the world.”
+Too many of the people of the world have come to resemble the Babylon of old by walking in their own ways and following a god “whose image is in the likeness of the world.”

 One of the greatest challenges we will face is to be able to live in that world but somehow not be of that world.
 We have to create Zion in the midst of Babylon.

 “Zion in the midst of Babylon.”
 What a luminous and incandescent phrase, as a light shining in the midst of spiritual darkness.
-What a concept to hold close to our hearts, as we see Babylon becoming more widespread.
+What a concept to hold close to our hearts as we see Babylon becoming more widespread.
 We see Babylon in our cities; we see Babylon in our communities; we see Babylon everywhere.

 And with the encroachment of Babylon, we have to create Zion in the midst of it.
 We should not allow ourselves to be engulfed by the culture which surrounds us.
 We seldom realize the extent to which we are a product of the culture of our place and time.